Commemorative Values

 The U.S. Military Academy, in West Point, NY, was authorized by President Thomas Jefferson on March 16, 1802.

-Read how Congress honored the U.S. Army’s founding with a special 2011 three-coin commemorative set celebrating its service in peace and war.
+Read how Congress honored the U.S. Army’s founding with a special 2011 three-coin commemorative set through the United States Army Commemorative Coin Program.

 All Commemorative Values Resources